MailTape/MailTape-v1/_posts/2017-03-26-Cut-Off-Your-Hands.md

 # Mailtape's selection

 + ## Cut Off Your Hands - Higher Lows and Lower Highs
-_Inès_: **"**After a few years without any releases, Cut Off Your Hands decided to gift us with two new songs, and I couldn’t be happier about it since it is a band I have been listening to for years. « Higher Lows and Lower Highs » is one of them, and has this funky sound that is hard to resist to, for a sunny Sunday morning full of promises.**"**
+_Inès_: **"**After a few years without any releases, Cut Off Your Hands decided to gift us with two new songs, and I couldn’t be happier about it since it is a band I have been listening to for years. « Higher Lows and Lower Highs » is one of them, and has this funky sound that is difficult to resist, for a sunny Sunday morning full of promises.**"**

 + ## BABE - Scooping Pints
 _Inès_: **"**Let's continue in this groovy vibe with BABE's song, making us travel to a tropical island, under a blazing sun, chilling and/or dancing, simply enjoying life.**"**